teserak/Handy-Scripts/README.md

 # unfuck-mac

-I hate the MacBook Air I'm stuck working on, this little script removes that annoying behaviour in which Apple likes to re-purpose my function keys for what it thinks are more useful purposes.
+Apple device like to impose The Apple Way of doing things on you, and as I was compelled to use one years ago, I found this little script to be helpful.
+It removes that annoying behaviour in which Apple likes to re-purpose my function keys for what it thinks are more useful purposes.

 ```bash
 sudo unfuck-mac